 Imagine for a moment that you’re an infallibly practical person.
 The idea of filling a wall with framed artwork…well, it would be such a waste, wouldn’t it?
-Sure, there’s value in surrounding yourself with pretty things.
+Sure, there’s value in surrounding yourself and decorating your walls with pretty things.
 But useful things can be beautiful, too.

-Here's a wall of wooden storage crates in a Connecticut coffee shop featured on West Elm's blog.
-There’s lots of storage potential here, but it looks just as lovely when empty.
-Check out craft stores like Michael’s for different style options (or go full on vintage for a super uinque look).
+There’s lots of storage potential here, but all the yarn also looks just plain lovely and decorative.
+You can buy inexpensive shelving at IKEA, or get a similar look by stacking crates on top of each other.
+Check out craft stores like Michael’s for different style options (or go full on vintage for a super unique look).

 The owners of this Brooklyn home turned a wall into a vertical garden with a basic shelving system made from industrial pipes and wood boards.
 Not only is it a showstopper, but it’s practical too.

 This wall is a room itself.
 With vintage modular shelving, this Melbourne home made a massive statement.
 If you add a desk element with basic track shelving, you get a similar setup that’s part workspace, part storage, and part display.

 This small wall in Alison and Trevor’s home, is turned into a family station with chalkboard paint.
 It can help the family get organized, or just be a drawing station for their little one.

 Re-edited from a post that originally appeared 3.25.2016. – DF